soham2008xyz/pc-google-analytics/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Google analytics plugin adds the google tracking code on your website.
+Google analytics for WordPress plugin adds the google tracking code on your website.

 == Description ==

-Enables Google Analytics on your website.
+This Google Analytics for WordPress plugin adds and enables Google Analytics tracking code on your website.